 the entry garden to the new Merced/ Davis Cancer Center.

 From 2001 to 2012, Barnett moved her art studio from Berkeley down the East Bay to San Leandro, to be closer to a family Condo.
 But she continued to cast her unique lifesize series known as "Vessel of the Innocents" at Artworks Foundry in Berkeley.

 Several opportunities surfaced through inclusion in the juried book American Art Collector (2006-2018), such as exhibiting with the William and Joseph Gallery (727 Canyon Road) in Santa Fe, NM, in 2012 - Seen here with Art Director / Owner Mary Booney.
-(Currently gallery moved to New Orleans, LA)
+(Gallery moved to New Orleans, LA)